 ABOUT NORTHUMBRIA GEMS

-Northumbria Gems was established in 2010, when I began handcrafting the natural British stone and gemstone I found locally, in the north-east of England, into jewellery.
-With a lovely collection of genuine sea glass, from years of trips to beaches along our North East coast, I began to include handmade sea glass jewellery in my range.
+Thank you for visiting my website.
+Northumbria Gems was established in 2010, when I began handcrafting natural British stone and semi-precious gemstone, found locally, into jewellery.
+With a lovely collection of genuine sea glass, from years of trips to beaches along our coast in the north-east of England, I also included handmade sea glass jewellery in my range.

 My first interest in geology was inspired early on, when prospecting for gemstones with my family in the gem fields of Queensland, Australia.
-It was exciting to find raw amethyst, sapphire and smokey quartz, and my father subsequently began gem-cutting using our finds (see some fine examples of more recently-cut Queensland sapphires here).
+We found raw amethyst, sapphire and smokey quartz, and my father subsequently began gem-cutting using our finds.

 JEWELLERY WITH A DIFFERENCE:

-I use stone-cutting techniques to cut my stone and gemstone, so the cabochons in my jewellery are all ethically made.
-Lapidary and silversmithing skills also enable me to offer pieces handmade from design to completion, as well as increase my use of ethical silver, for example, in my made to order range.
+I use stone-cutting techniques to shape my stone and gemstone, so the cabochons in my jewellery are all ethically made.
+Lapidary and silversmithing skills enable me to offer unique pieces handmade from design to completion, as well as increase my use of ethical silver, for example, in my made to order jewellery.